Ankit7rma/MediaMaster-All-in-One-Image-Video-Editing-Suite/.github/PULL_REQUEST_TEMPLATE.md

-# Image & Video Tools - Pull Request
+# MediaMaster - Pull Request

 ## Overview
 Briefly describe the purpose of this pull request.
 What features or bug fixes are included?